 Amend a Vital Record

-Most Vital Records may be amended.
+Many Vital Records may be amended.
 All amendments require an affidavit or a court order.
-Any field that allows a change to be made with an affidavit can only be changed one time, another change would require a court order.
-An amendment history will become part of the record.
-Any amendment that requires a court order must have a certified copy of the order submitted with the request.
+Once an amendment is made the record status changes from "registered" to "amended" and an Amendment History becomes part of the record as a second page.
+Court ordered amendments must have a certified copy of the order submitted with the request.

 Birth Record Amendments